Expertise and experience ensure you receive the highest quality care.

 Referrals for a gastroscopy can be made through your GP.

 Open Access Endoscopy

 At East Melbourne Gastroenteorology, we believe in engaging and working alongside General Practitioners.

 Our gastroenterologists are able to provide Gastroscopy and Colonoscopy services without necessarily having the need to see a gastroenterologist prior to their procedure.
 This depends on whether there are any concerns surrounding other health issues such as diabetes, blood thinning medications or heart failure with a simple call to our staff prior to the booking to clarify whether this is possible.

-Open access endoscopy (gastroscopy or colonoscopy) is available at St Vincent’s Private Hospital (Dr William Connell, Dr John Ding and Dr Emily Wright), and at Jolimont Endoscopy (Dr John Ding).
+Open access endoscopy (gastroscopy or colonoscopy) is available at St Vincent’s Private Hospital (Dr William Connell and Dr John Ding), and at Jolimont Endoscopy (Dr John Ding).